Can I Collect My Ex-Spouse’s Social Security Benefits?

 Speak with a St. Charles Divorce Lawyer

 Understanding the monetary implications of divorce is a crucial part of your long-term financial well-being.
-The Kane County divorce attorneys with Shaw Family Law, P.C., have experience helping people like you understand their options under state and federal law.
+The Kane County divorce attorneys with Shaw Sanders, P.C., have experience helping people like you understand their options under state and federal law.
 We will advocate for your interests throughout the divorce process and help you plan for life after divorce.
 Call us today at 630-584-5550 to schedule a free consultation.